Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-So you own a neophobic dog, but may wondering what may have caused him to become so fearful of stimuli.
+So you own a neophobic dog and may wonder what may have caused him to become so fearful of stimuli.
 There can be various causes.
-This check list is for general purposes only, it's not meant to diagnose your dog nor provide a reliable explanation for his behavior.
+This check list is for general purposes only.
+It's not meant to diagnose your dog nor provide a reliable explanation for his behavior.
 These are just assumptions that may or may not apply to your dog.

 Lack of Socialization

 During puppy hood, there is window of opportunity during which socialization should take place.
 This critical period takes place during the puppy's first 12 to 16 weeks of life.
 It is during this period that dogs are more open to social interactions and willing to explore new stimuli.
 This period then closes down at 16 weeks when the pups become more wary.
 In nature, this phase has a distinct purpose.
 According to Jean Donaldson, trainer and author of several books, this brief window of time has the purpose of giving the pups a chance for becoming better acclimated to the sights, sounds, and experiences within their surroundings so they won't be spooked by harmless, innocent stimuli such as the wind blowing.

 Then, once this critical period ends, because of an adaptive function, the pups become more wary of novel stimuli to up their chances for survival since the pups are more cautious of getting in contact with stimuli that may harm them.
 So if your puppy didn't get to experience much pleasant exposure to novel stimuli during this critical period, he may be more likely to develop neophobia.